 Oral thrush, also known as oral candidiasis, is a fungi infection of the genus Candida that develops on the mucous membranes of the mouth.
 This is more common in people with low immune systems.

 After this, the chances of your baby developing thrush will gradually decrease.
-This is the same fungus which causes diaper rash.
-In babies, mothers can pass this candida by, taking antibiotics while breastfeeding, or having thrush and breastfeeding.
+This is the same fungus that causes diaper rash.
+In babies, mothers can pass this candida by taking antibiotics while breastfeeding or having thrush and breastfeeding.

 Sterilized Ear Bud

-Before doing this, it is best that you wash your hands properly and sterilize baby ear bud.
-Dip the bud in lukewarm drinking water and gently roll it on your baby’s tongue.
-Do not forget to wipe the upper and lower gums and avoid going to deep in the mouth.
+Before doing this, you should wash your hands properly and sterilize your baby earbuds.
+Dip the bud in lukewarm drinking water and gently roll it on your newborn’s tongue.
+Do not forget to wipe the upper and lower gums and avoid going too deep in the mouth.

 Wipe With Cloth/Gauze

-Wash your hands properly with the soap and then sterilize the gauze, cotton or wash cloth with lukewarm drinking water.
+Wash your hands properly with soap and then sterilize the gauze, cotton, or washcloth with lukewarm drinking water.
 Wrap this cloth around your finger and gently put your finger inside the baby’s mouth.